 The Bureau of Labor Statistics (BLS) is an agency of the United States Department of Labor.
 It is the principal fact-finding agency in the broad field of labor economics and statistics and serves as part of the U.S. Federal Statistical System.
 BLS collects, calculates, analyzes, and publishes data essential to the public, employers, researchers, and government organizations.

-The United States Census Bureau is a principal agency of the U.S. federal statistical system, responsible for data about the American people and economy.
+The United States Census Bureau (USCB) is a principal agency of the U.S. Federal Statistical System, responsible for producing data about the American people and the economy.